tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 }
 ```

-Similarly, the `provider.tf` file will contain the provider configuration with the `required_providers` block to specify
+The `provider.tf` file will contain the provider configuration with the `required_providers` block to specify
 the version:

 ```hcl